-The facility leadership team consists of the director, interim chief of staff, associate director for Patient Care Services (ADPCS), deputy director, and assistant director.
-Organizational communications and accountability are managed through a committee reporting structure, with the Governing Board having oversight for several working groups.
-The director and chief of Quality, Safety & Value Service are co-chairs of the Quality Leadership Council, which is responsible for tracking, identifying trends in, and monitoring quality of care and patient outcomes.
+At the time of the OIG site visit, the facility leadership team consisted of the acting director, chief of staff, associate director for Patient Care Services (ADPCS), acting associate director for Finance and Operations, associate director for Support Services, and assistant director.
+Organizational accountability was managed through a committee reporting structure with the Executive Leadership Council having oversight for several working groups.
+The director chaired the Quality Executive Board, which was responsible for tracking, identifying trends in, and monitoring quality of care and patient outcomes.